Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Centralized/Decentralized framework

 \subsection{All-Reduce}

+To avoid the communication bottleneck in the PS, practitioners and researchers turned to the All-Reduce architecture for gradient aggregation without central servers~\citep{awan2017s,chu2017efficient,wang2019impact,goyal2017accurate,jia2018highly}.
+As depicted in Fig. \ref{fig:architectures}(b), all workers communicate with each other without a central node to obtain the gradients from all the other workers.
+The aggregated gradients are used to update their local models, thereby achieving consistency with other workers (the initialized models in different workers are identical).
+It is a model-centralized topology since there is a consistent global model attained through synchronization, which allows the updating equation \eqref{eq:ssgd_upd} (BSP-SGD) to remain unchanged.
+However, it is not suitable for asynchronous communication due to the collective communication nature of All-Reduce.
+While it is difficult to apply All-Reduce in the asynchronous part of SSP, it is easily applicable in the synchronous part of SSP.

-All-Reduce collective is an efficient alternative to aggregate the gradients among distributed workers without using the central servers.
-All-Reduce is an operation that sums or averages the distributed data, which is corresponding to the operation of averaging in Eq. \eqref{eq:ssgd_upd}.
-There are many system optimizations for the All-Reduce collective in the long history of the high-performance computing community \cite{OptimizationofCollective}\cite{Thakur2005}\cite{Hoefler:2010}\cite{sanders2009two}.
-Some popular All-Reduce algorithms are summarized in Table \ref{tab:allreduce} with different latency and bandwidth costs for a $N$-dimension vector and a $n$-node cluster.
-Note that the communication cost of sending/receiving a $N$-dimension vector is modeled as $\alpha+\beta N$ \cite{sarvotham2001connection}.
+The high-performance computing community has a long history of system optimizations for the All-Reduce collective, as various approaches proposed to improve its performance ~\citep{OptimizationofCollective,Thakur2005,Hoefler:2010,sanders2009two}.
+Some popular All-Reduce algorithms with different latency and bandwidth costs for an $N$-dimensional vector and an $n$-node cluster are summarized in Table \ref{tab:allreduce}.
+The communication cost of sending or receiving an $N$-dimensional vector is modeled as $\alpha + \beta N$ ~\citep{sarvotham2001connection,Shi2018MGWFBPED}.